Eddy Covariance Processing Software | Version 5

 EddyPro is available for free download from LI‑COR Biosciences:

 Thank you for requesting a copy of EddyPro Software.

 You will receive an email with a link to the software.
 If you do not receive an email within 24 hours please contact LI‑COR.

 Version 5.1 | Released 3/4/2014

 Online help provides tutorials to help you learn EddyPro and to help you select the best settings for each project.
 It also provides a comprehensive explanation of data processing and a complete scientific reference.

 EddyPro is an open source software application developed, maintained and supported by LI‑COR Biosciences.
 It originates from ECO2S, the Eddy COvariance COmmunity Software project, which was developed as part of the Infrastructure for Measurement of the European Carbon Cycle (IMECC-EU) research project.
 We gratefully acknowledge the IMECC consortium, the ECO2S development team, the University of Tuscia (Italy) and scientists around the world who assisted with development and testing of the original version of this software.
-For more information about the ECO2S project click here.
+Click here for more information about the ECO2S project.

 Recent Advancements Include:

-- Integrate data from biological and meteorological (biomet) sensors at your site (ambient air, temperature, relative humidity, global radiation, etc.) into your flux computation.
+- Integrate data from biological and meteorological (biomet) sensors at your site (ambient air temperature, relative humidity, global radiation, etc.) into your flux computations

-- Comprehensive spectral assessment using both analytical and in situ methods.
-Outputs include full and binned spectra, co-spectra, binned ogives and ensemble spectra and co-spectra with model.
+- Comprehensive spectral assessment using both analytical and in situ methods

 Dec 14, 2011